ASK YOUR COMMERCIAL ROOFING CONTRACTOR these FAQs before signing a contract. Remember, the lowest price isn’t always the main criteria to consider.

-Some warranties are material only, some are NDL “No Dollar Limit” which means they will cover the cost of the product at the time of failure not just at the purchase price, some warranty is stictly from the contractor for labor for a specified number of years, some warranties from manufacturers cover all labor and material for a number of years.
+(Some warranties are material only, some are NDL “No Dollar Limit” which means they will cover the cost of the product at the time of failure not just at the purchase price; some warranties are strictly from the contractor for labor for a specified number of years; while some warranties from manufacturers cover all labor and material for a number of years.)

 Have you or your company been factory trained and certified to install this roofing product and issue this warranty?

 (Sending people off to train at a manufacturer’s location is expensive but the training is always top notch and thorough.
 Having a salesman come by the site to show the contractor how to install this product is not considered factory trained.)